 - small corn or flour tortillas

 - Heat oil in a nonstick skillet over medium-high heat.
 Mix together chili powder, cumin and salt and sprinkle on top of salmon.

 - Cook the salmon for 4-5 minutes, skin side down to get a good sear on the skin and crisp it up for those who enjoy eating crispy salmon skin.

 - Flip salmon and cook top side down for another 4-5 minutes or until cooked through in the thickest part.
 Typically it's 10 minutes per inch of salmon.

 - Remove from pan, set aside.

 Prepare Mango Salsa

-- Mix together mango through lime juice and mix.
-Season with a pinch of salt, mix, taste adding more salt if required.
+- Mix together mango through lime juice.
+Season with a pinch of salt, mix, taste, add more salt if required.